petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 symmetrical about the $x$--$y$ plane, but nonetheless, the slip BC is at least closer to how a free surface would behave than a no slip BC.

+>Any studies proving this - PIV works?

+To our knowledge, there aren't any studies directly showing that if CFD results match well at one point in the domain, they will therefore match elsewhere in the domain, but if the reviewer knows of any, we'd be happy to reference them.

 >Is this mesh [Figure 4] too coarse for adequate resolution of the flow?

 It could be.
 For our mesh dependence study we held the topology fixed and scaled